Direct Observation of Collective Electronuclear Modes About a Quantum Critical Point

-Near the QPT, the RPA shows the soft mode to be sensitive to the effect of an applied longitudinal dc field, consistent with the divergent longitudinal susceptibility of the material.
-This prediction is compared to experimental results in Fig 6.
-With the possibility of domain pinning and hysteresis in the ferromagnet, it is essential to follow a well-defined magnetic field history in order to have a consistent initial state (although we note that in all of the experiments, hysteresis effects were small given that pure \LiF\ is a soft ferromagnet).
-We start by applying a transverse field of 5.6 T, sufficient to ensure that the system is in the paramagnetic state.
-In sequence, we then apply a longitudinal field of 70 mT, lower the transverse field to the desired value, and collect the resonator spectra for a series of longitudinal fields.
+In all the experiments, hysteresis effects were small (in the absence of pinning from impurities, pure \LiHoF\ is a soft ferromagnet).
+In order to have a well-defined initial state, we defined a magnetic field sweep protocol that always started in the paramagnetic state (with initial $H_x = 5.6$~T, and $H_z = 0$).
+We then applied a longitudinal field $H_z =70$~mT, lowered $H_x$ to the desired value, and measured the resonator spectra for a series of longitudinal fields.

-To obtain the curves displayed in Fig \ref{fig:longfield}(a), this protocol is repeated for a series of transverse fields, and the resultant mesh of absorptions $1/Q (H_t,H_l)$ is plotted as a function of transverse field for several longitudinal fields.
-The most visible feature of these curves is the strong absorption at a critical value of the transverse field for which the lowest energy excitation has a minimum.
-This is due to the system softening at the phase transition and absorbing at all frequencies (similar to critical opalescence).
-The softening is cut off by the longitudinal field, leading to a substantial suppression in the peak amplitude.
-Below the critical value of the transverse field, we also see resonant absorption where the soft mode is degenerate with the cavity mode.
-The longitudinal field lifts the minimum in the soft mode, suppressing its absorption.
-This leads to a reduction in the cavity $1/Q$ as shown in Fig. \ref{fig:longfield}(a).
+This protocol is repeated for a series of transverse fields $H_x$ and the resultant mesh of absorptions $1/Q(H_x,H_z)$ is plotted in Fig. \ref{fig:longfield}(a).
+We see strong absorption at a critical value of the transverse field for which the lowest energy excitation has a minimum (similar to critical opalescence).
+The softening is cut off by $H_z$, substantially suppressing the peak amplitude.
+Below the critical value $H_c$ of $H_x$, we also see resonant absorption where the soft mode is degenerate with the cavity mode.
+The minimum in the soft mode is then lifted by $H_z$, suppressing its absorption, and reducing the cavity $1/Q$.